Lartsch/tpmsealer/README.md

 NOTES FOR DEFAULT MODE:
 - The required PCR indexes will be read from the input file (archive)
-- The according will then be read without changing any values
+- The according PCRs will then be read without changing any values
 - Make sure the registers store the values you want before running the tool!

 NOTES FOR PCR FILE MODE (-pcrf):